Cochin Chicken Breed Guide: Size, Recognized Varieties, Eggs, Care & Images

 Problems in Raising Black Cochin Chicken

-A Cochin chicken should never be bred with any frizzle, as it produces a ‘frazzle’.
+Breeding a Cochin chicken with frizzle should never be done, as it produces a ‘frazzle.’

-The frazzles are characterized by extremely delicate feathers, and in some cases, they can be bald or exhibit patchy feathers.
+Highly delicate feathers characterize the frazzles; sometimes, they can be bald or exhibit patchy feathers.
 They need special care and attention; without it, they can’t survive much time.

-They are very poor flyers, and hence perches need to be made lower so that birds can access it, or else they will gather on the floor.
+Their poor flying abilities cause lowering the perches to ensure the birds can access them, or else they will gather on the floor.

 Care Guide for Cochin Chicken